GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Perhaps the central problem we face in all of computer science is how we are to get to the situation where we build on top of the work of others rather than redoing so much of it in a trivially different way.
+> ### Make a guess, double the number, and then move to the next larger unit of time.
+This rule scales tasks in a very interesting way: a one-minute task explodes by a factor of 120 to take two hours.
+A one-hour job explodes by "only" a factor 48 to take two days, while a one-day job grows by a factor of 14 to take two weeks.
 >
-> ~ *Richard Hamming*
+> ~ *Poul-Henning Kamp*

 ---
 ## 🏎 Quick Facts